-A paper copy of your IELTS on computer test score – known as an IELTS Test Report Form (TRF) – will be available 3-5 days after your test date.
-Your TRF will be posted out to you after the TRF is available.
-You haven't booked your test yet?
-Register here: I would like to register for IELTS on computer
+A paper copy of your IELTS on computer test score – known as an IELTS Test Report Form (TRF) – will be sent out via priority mail delivery 5 days after your test date.
+This means you will receive the paper copy between 5-10 days after the test date.
+IELTS results will not be disclosed over the phone or through email.

-Did you just pass your IELTS Test?
-Congratulations!
-Now it's your time to make your performance visible.
-Add your IELTS Test Report to your LinkedIn Profile to show future employers your English skills and complement the attractiveness of your profile.
+Make your performance visible and enhance your career by adding your IELTS Test Report to your LinkedIn Profile (show future employers your English skills and complement the attractiveness of your profile).
 We help you!
 Here are instructions to add your certification to your profile:

 Name of certificate

 Add the name of your qualification and your score.
 Example IELTS - Band Score 8.0

 Add the month and year you took the exam.

 In order for companies to verify your result, you can add your ID Number.
 You can find your ID Number on your Test Report Form or you can leave the field empty.

 You will be awarded an IELTS band score from 0-9 for each test section, which reflects your proficiency in English.